Questions to Ask Before Each Project Starts

-“why would people share our URL” and “why would people want to link to us”
+“why would people share our link” and “why would people want to link to us”

 - user testing

-In many cases it’s not the lack of advanced tools or techniques that can make or break a project it’s rather the simple and straightforward questions.
+In many cases it’s not the lack of advanced tools or techniques that can make or break a project.

 Business owners are often so proud of their sites that criticism falls on deaf ears.